Top Tips for Healthy Teeth and Gums from Your Dentist and Hygienist

 Quality oral hygiene practices, including brushing and flossing, are just as essential as other daily health habits such as sleep, diet and exercise.
-At Katy Trail Dental, we want to empower patients to take control of their oral health by encouraging effective oral hygiene practices and tailoring your care to address any problem areas.
+At Katy Trail Dental, we want to empower patients to take control of their oral health by encouraging effective oral hygiene practices and tailoring your care to address any problem areas, including dental cleanings and exams.
 It is incredible to see how gum health can be improved between visits, and your dentist and hygienist will notice!
 Here are some tips you can implement today to take control of your oral health:

 Brushing